Compliance & Enforcement

 Registry Integrity Protection

-Enforcement exists in part to protect the credibility of the CRV public registry.
-Certification status may be updated when vendors no longer meet framework expectations, ensuring that public verification records remain accurate and reliable.
+Certification status may be updated when vendors no longer meet framework expectations or when public records require correction.

 Active

-Vendor remains in good standing within the CRV framework and retains active certification status in the public registry.
+Vendor remains in good standing and retains active certification status in the CRV public registry.

 Under Review

-Vendor is undergoing internal review due to identified concerns, reported issues, or material changes requiring further evaluation.
+Vendor is undergoing internal review due to identified concerns, reported issues, or materials requiring evaluation.

 Suspended or Revoked

-Vendor no longer meets CRV standards or has failed to resolve material concerns.
-Certification may be suspended or removed from active standing in the public registry.
+Vendor no longer meets CRV standards or has failed to resolve material concerns requiring removal from active standing.

 Enforcement Principles